-So let's begin by saying that this recipe began as a new way of using leftover Christmas, but really why should this be a once-a-year delight.
-If it's not Christmas time or if the turkey leftovers are a distant dream - use one of those cooked chickens from the supermarket.
+So let's begin by saying that this recipe began as a new way of using leftover Christmas turkey, but really why should this be a once-a-year delight.
+If it's not Christmas time or if the turkey leftovers are a distant dream, then use one of those rotisserie chickens from the supermarket.
 Done and done.

 Now that we've cleared that up, let's get on to business ...

 Think beyond turkey sarnies and turkey curry - there's more to leftovers than those old favourites and of course it needn't mean hours in the kitchen

 We were at a Christmas dinner party a few nights ago - gorgeous friends, much laughter, an unbroken view of the Burj Khalifa, some furry reindeer antlers, a pair of 'Oh my God - why did I wear these' Christmas heels, fake snow on the front door (although questions were asked about whether it was a crime scene or a winter wonderland that we were entering), free-flowing drinks (and even more free-flowing water - there was work in the morning) and of course yummy, yummy food.